bennygo3/SQLisDataBased/README.md

-### Link for a video demonstrating how the application works:
+### Link for the video demonstrating how the application works:

 ## Future development